earelin/tussa-browser/README.md

-# Tussa Extractor
+# Tussa Browser

-Extract bus lines data from Tussa website
+Improved version of the bus line application for Santiago de Compostela